mkosir/frontend-monorepo-boilerplate/README.md

 Opinionated frontend monorepo with focus on best practices and painless developer experience:

-- Monorepo setup can be easily extended with custom libraries or into micro-frontend architecture 🔧
+- Monorepo setup that can be easily extended 🔧
 - Spin it up with single command 🌀
-- Blazing fast builds with Turborepo [remote caching](https://turborepo.org/docs/core-concepts/remote-caching) ⚡
+- Blazing fast builds, lints, tests with Turborepo [remote caching](https://turborepo.org/docs/core-concepts/remote-caching) ⚡
 - TypeScript 100% codebase

 ## Requirements